sbt/website/src/reference/03-Howto/02-Howto-Customizing-Paths.md

 > **Note**: This directory should only contain unmanaged resources, which are
 > resources that are manually created and managed.
 See
-> /Howto/generatefiles for working with automatically generated
+> [Generating Files][Howto-Generating-Files] for working with automatically generated
 > resources.

 ### Include/exclude files in the source directory